 Note: Documents disclosed by electronic means must be in PDF format.
 All redactions must be made using the approved redaction software Adobe Pro 9 or higher which permanently redacts texts and images from PDF files.
 See Electronic redaction and disclosure (Part 10 of the 'Information Management, Privacy and Assurance' chapter) for detailed information on preparing electronic files and redaction.

 National prosecution case file standard at "first appearance"

-When preparing a case file for first appearance, use the national file order in the Prosecution File Preparation chapter.
+When preparing a case file for first appearance, use the national file order in the 'Prosecution file and trial preparation' chapter.

 Preparing initial disclosure